Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 Awareness of conflicts of interest forms the basis of political intelligence.

-And now that you are better aware of the workplace conflicts of interest, you are also far more empowered to base your win-win on real-world power dynamics, rather than on naive ignorance.
+This knowledge empowers you to base your win-win on real-world power dynamics, rather than on naive ignorance.